 I think about love and the radicalization of love of all kinds.
 Not because it was valentine’s month, but because I feel radical love is revolutionary.
-I think of it while meeting strangers while going on dates while befriending people, I think of it while I am hurt and alone.
+I think of it while meeting strangers, while going on dates, while befriending people, I think of it while I am hurt and alone.
 I think of love and its potential also in the social justice movements.

 Now, after many moons and heartbreaks, love means many things to me and has ceased to mean certain things anymore.

-Albeit, in those rare days of fizzy and warm feelings, when I share about my new crushes or lovers to friends, they often warn me of love.
+Albeit, in those rare days of fizzy and warm feelings, when I share about my new crushes or lovers with friends, they often warn me of love.
 They ask me to stay away from people who are in open relationships where I am not going to be the primary partner, they warn me about people who are not promising a future or might hurt me in many possible ways, they warn me to not fall for friends-’it ends up messy’, they say.
 I also know many people who resent love in fear of being hurt.
 If we don’t love someone in fear of heartache, are we implying that hurt is more profound than love?
 The pain isn’t worth the pleasure?

 I spent a lot of time in my head trying to shape this fear and pain.
 Many of it is cisheterosexual teaching of love that upholds heteronormativity, certainty, coupledom, marriage, family, acceptable social positioning as the only way forward.
 It upholds a single narrative about romantic-sexual love that might not be untrue for everyone but is surely incomplete.
 The great deal about fear is it not only polices your authentic capability of loving someone but also makes you constantly scrutinize the parts that are unlovable about you or your lover.

 My first boyfriend was my school senior.
 When we started dating, I remember many queer friends inherently resented the idea of us dating only because both of us are fem-presenting.
 In the suburbs of Kolkata in the late 2000s, away from all ‘intellectual-progressive ideas of queer love, I and my friends vehemently believed love can only happen between a masc-presenting and a fem-presenting person.
-That is what heteronormitive heterosexual love has taught us.
+That is what heteronormative heterosexual love has taught us.
 I am still unsure if that influenced my love towards my then-boyfriend or not!
 But we did break up soon after.

 The next time I fell in love, it meant everything that Bollywood songs have been preaching for decades.
 Fucking euphoric.
-He was a charming, student of literature, read many books—the quintessential Bengali 'bhadralok’, who once told me he doesn't mind me being non-binary.
+He was a charming student of literature, read many books—the quintessential Bengali 'bhadralok’, who once told me he doesn't mind me being non-binary.
 It was refreshing.
 As it was also the time we were navigating future career aspirations, he often used to argue how the caste-based reservation is unjustified, how caste-based oppression doesn't exist anymore, and how me being Dalit is actually a ‘privilege’.
 I still loved him.
 Only because I was unsure if it's a worthy enough reason to let go of love!

 Heterosexual teaching of love has taught me to comply with norms by hiding and not so much seeking in relationships.
 Their teaching of love is deeply woven in a binary, hierarchical, unequal, heteronormative, cultural fabric that normalizes inequality as a sweet promise of certainty.
 I desired that promise for the longest time only to end up realizing that's delusional.
 It made me doubt my love and give up on the person I truly cared for.
 It made me cling to the person despite their toxic behavior because I was made to believe ‘love is rare’.